Easy Lower Back Yoga for Beginners

 💡 To improve your routine, try adjusting your comfort or time selection.

-Try this gentle yoga for lower back pain for beginners routine to fit into your day:
+Try this beginner-friendly yoga routine for easing lower back tension to fit into your day:

 1. Pelvic Tilts (2-3 min): Lie down, rock your pelvis, syncing with breath.
 (Gray/Yellow)